talha-shafique/CV-based-Shoplifting-Detection-with-YOLO-and-ML-Classifier/README.md

 ---

 ## **Problem Statement**
-This project addresses the critical need for automated surveillance solutions in retail environments.
+The project addresses the critical need for automated surveillance solutions in retail environments.
 Traditional surveillance relies on constant human monitoring of video feeds, are inefficient, costly, and prone to human error, leading to missed shoplifting incidents.
 This system provides an intelligent, automated approach to identify and flag suspicious behaviors, significantly enhancing security operations.

 ## **Overall Project Goal**
 To design, develop, and implement a complete, end-to-end machine learning pipeline for shoplifting anomaly detection in surveillance video.
 This project culminates in a user-friendly desktop application, showcasing practical skills in computer vision, machine learning experimentation, and software development for real-world AI solutions.